99designs/gqlgen/docs/content/config.md

 # Optional: set to skip running `go mod tidy` when generating server code
 # skip_mod_tidy: true

+# Optional: set to use -gcflags="-N -l" during validation to disable compiler
+# optimizations.
+This makes cold cache validation ~2x faster since we only need
+# to check for errors, not produce optimized code.
+Default: true
+# fast_validation: true

+# Optional: set to use go/format.Source instead of imports.Process for formatting.
+# This is significantly faster (~10x) but doesn't group imports by stdlib/external/internal.
+# Imports will be sorted alphabetically instead.
+Default: false
+# skip_import_grouping: false

 # Optional: set to skip generation of JSON Marshalers and Unmarshalers for enums
 # omit_enum_json_marshalers: false